ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Miscellaneous/Scrolling platformer using admonitions.md

     and any other changes to the screen.
     This is called a tick.
 Like the tick of a clock.
 (Not the insect, silly.) tick::custom
+    When you define tick, make sure it is *without screen refresh*.
-    Then we actually make the changes to the screen, once per frame. set scroll and position::custom
+    This myblock will be used to keep the player in the middle of the screen: set scroll and position::custom
-    Just add this here, for now.
+    Just add this here, for now:
     broadcast [tick once v] and wait end
 ~~~